cmeade001/hotel-price-recommender/README.md

 ```

 ## Phase 4 - Marginal Returns
+As stated previously, the objective for this project is to find the profit-maximizing combination of hotel price x rooms booked.
+In addition to the Price : Rooms Booked coefficient and the baseline forecast detailed thus far, we also need the inputs for a profit function.
+Pretecting anonymity, these dummy values are used for the purpose of this project:

+* Fixed hotel cost per night: $1,000
+* Cost per occupied room per night: -$75
+* Upsell per room per night: $50
+* Price : Rooms Booked Coefficient (multiplier): 0.25
+* Price : Rooms Booked relationship transformation: -0.5

+In addition to these inputs, I constrained the model to cap change in Rooms Booked at +/- 10% from baseline.
+This is a shortcut to protect us from drastic recommendations, which in the future should be replaced by an exponential decay function.

+The ideal process for marginal returns would be building (or finding) an r function to produce step-wise outputs with exponential decay.
+I couldn't find a suitable function and haven't yet built a fully automated one, so for now the model computes 5 profit steps between -10% < baseline < +10%.
+We then feed r the association between profit steps and price steps, grab the max profit from each row and return the associated price.
+Code below:

 ```
 #Output ts() object from unifcst & pfcst.
 Don't know future list prices so using a forecast as a placeholder.